Updated: November 26, 2020 by Agnes Talalaev

 There are many security measures that are a standard in most offices – like keycards or protected WiFi, but when your team is remote, it sometimes means that team members work even from a coffee house or a large co-working space.

-You can see how to set up and use VPN here.
+You can see how to set up and use a VPN here.

 Nobody likes passwords and nobody likes to generate new passwords.
 That’s the reason we use password management tools.
 Life just makes so much more sense after starting to use one.